melapeufra/Python-project/README.md

 # Python-Project
-different programs with iterative and reflexive methods
+different maths programs with iterative and recursive methods